solid-contrib/information/governance.md

 # Solid Panels

 Solid Panels are individual groups focused on a specific technical or non-technical domain that are sanctioned by the Solid Team.
 For example, a Security Panel could be tasked with evaluation and advancement of the Solid security model.
 A Specification Panel could be tasked with evolution of the Solid Specification.
+Proposed, Active, and Archived Solid Panels are [listed here](solid-panels.md).

 A new Panel is sanctioned by a majority vote of the Solid Team.
 Requests for the formation of a new Panel may be submitted to any member of the Solid Team.
 To be considered, a Panel must be able to demonstrate a clear and substantial benefit to the Solid Mission, and must maintain that trajectory to remain active.
 Benefit and trajectory are measured by the Solid Team.
 Not all Panels will be expected to persist indefinitely.